Troy

-Troy (𒆳𒌷𒋫𒊒𒄿𒊭/Taruiša; Τροία; Troia) or Ilion (𒌷𒃾𒇻𒊭; Ἴλιον) was an ancient city located in present-day Hisarlik, Turkey.
+Troy or Ilion was an ancient city located in present-day Çanakkale, Turkey.
 It is best known as the setting for the Greek myth of the Trojan War.
-The archaeological site is open to the public as a tourist destination, and was added to the UNESCO World Heritage list in 1998.
+The modern-day archaeological site, also known as Hisarlık, is open to the public as a tourist destination, and was added to the UNESCO World Heritage list in 1998.

-Troy was repeatedly destroyed and rebuilt during its 4000 years of occupation.
-As a result, the site is divided into nine archaeological layers, each corresponding to a city built on the ruins of the previous.
+Troy was repeatedly destroyed and rebuilt during its 4000 years of settlement.
+As a result, nine archaeological layers have been identified at the site, each corresponding to a city built on the ruins of the previous.
 Archaeologists refer to these layers using Roman numerals, Troy I being the earliest and Troy IX being the latest.

 Troy was first settled around 3600 BC and grew into a small fortified city around 3000 BC (Troy I).
 Among the early layers, Troy II is notable for its wealth and imposing architecture.
 During the Late Bronze Age, Troy was called Wilusa and was a vassal of the Hittite Empire.
 The final layers (Troy VIII–IX) were Greek and Roman cities which served as tourist attractions and religious centers because of their link to mythic tradition.

-The site was excavated by Heinrich Schliemann and Frank Calvert starting in 1871.
+The site was excavated by Frank Calvert and Heinrich Schliemann from 1871.
 Under the ruins of the classical city, they found the remains of numerous earlier settlements.
 Several of these layers resemble literary depictions of Troy, leading some scholars to conclude that there is a kernel of truth underlying the legends.
 Subsequent excavations by others have added to the modern understanding of the site, though the exact relationship between myth and reality remains unclear and there is no definitive evidence for a Greek attack on the city.

 Name

-In Classical Greek, the city was referred to as both Troia (Τροία) and Ilion (Ἴλιον) or Ilios (Ἴλιος).
+In Classical Greek, the city was referred to as both Troia (Τροία) and Ilion (Ἴλιον) or Ilios (Ἴλιος), hence the name of the epic poem: the Iliad.
 Metrical evidence from the Iliad and the Odyssey suggests that the latter was originally pronounced Wilios.
-These names seem to date back to the Bronze Age, as suggested by Hittite records which refer to a city in northwest Anatolia called Wilusa (𒌷𒃾𒇻𒊭) or Truwisa (𒆳𒌷𒋫𒊒𒄿𒊭) which is generally identified with the site of Hisarlık, near Tevfikiye.
-(Note: "Troy or Ilios (or Wilios) is most probably identical with Wilusa or Truwisa ... mentioned in the Hittite sources) In Greek myth, these names were held to originate from the names of the kingdom's founders, Tros and his son Ilus.
+These names seem to date back to the Bronze Age, as suggested by Hittite records which refer to a city in northwest Anatolia called Wilusa (𒌷𒃾𒇻𒊭) or Truwisa (𒆳𒌷𒋫𒊒𒄿𒊭) which is now generally identified with the archaeological site of Hisarlık, near Tevfikiye.
+In Greek myth, these names were held to originate from the names of the kingdom's founders, Tros and his son Ilus.

 In Latin, the city was referred to as Troia or Ilium.
 In Turkish, it is generally known as Troya or Truva.